justicedemocrats/new-site/src/pages/issues/protect-daca.md

 ---
-templateKey: issue-fragment
+templateKey: ignore-fragment
 title: Protect DACA
 subtitle: 'Pass the DREAM Act with a path to citizenship.'
 icon: /img/chemex.jpb
 ---

 Pass the DREAM Act with a path to citizenship.